 Step 6 – The production process

-It is important to us that the ingredients in our formulas work on a cellular level because we are all about returning the skin back to optimum health.
+The ingredients in our formulas must work on a cellular level because we are all about returning the skin to optimum health.
 We want all of our products to be as fresh and as natural as possible so that our customer’s skin cells harness the full enzymatic benefit from the potent ingredients,

-Many skin care products that line the supermarket shelves are there for months at a time, which in reality, means they have lost a lot of their active ingredients.
-In order to manage quality control, we create all of our formulations in-house in small batches, so that we can control the potent activity of the formulas.
+Many skincare products that line the supermarket shelves are there for months at a time, which in reality, means they have lost a lot of their active ingredients.
+To manage quality control, we create all of our formulations in-house in small batches to control the formulas’ potent activity.

-So as you can see, a lot goes into the product development process, and seeing the end results that the formulas have on my client’s skin, is the reason why I continue to do what Ido, and why I am so passionate about skin health.
+So as you can see, a lot goes into the product development process, and seeing the results that the formulas have on our client’s skin, which why we continue to do what we do, and why we are so passionate about skin health.